 March will witness two fashion weeks in Mumbai and Delhi.
 A dozen fashion weeks are expected later this year.
 But who follows these fashion forecasts?
-Meher Castelino talks to designers, forecasters and the fashionably conscious to find out how relevant fashion forecasting is in India
+Meher Castelino talks to designers and forecasters

 The big debate

 Hundreds of fashion-forecasting companies make a living providing seasonal predictions.
 Designers swear by names such as WGSN, Promostyl, Pantone and MPD Click.
 But while there are umpteen forecasts in the West, India has to largely follow what foreign firms predict.